 How to Get Into Law School

-How To Get Into Law School
+Steps to Get Into Law School

-1. Earn a bachelor's degree
+1. Earn a Bachelor’s Degree

 You do not need to be a specific major to apply to law school.
 However, there are some majors that may be more beneficial than others.
 Some examples include:

 - Political Science

-2. Prepare for and Score Well on the LSAT
+2. Prepare for the LSAT

 (click on image to enlarge)